Master of Sustainability and the Built Environment

-Professions related to the Built Environment are becoming increasingly diverse, and the expected knowledge is moving beyond the limits of the discrete disciplines.
+Professions within the built environment industries are becoming increasingly diverse, and the expected knowledge is moving beyond the limits of discrete disciplines.

-Following a theoretical foundation, students are required to develop knowledge within their chosen major, and apply it to a capstone project related to the Built Environment industries and addressing issues from across the disciplines.
+Following this, you will develop knowledge within your major and apply it to a capstone project.
+This project is related to the built environment industries and addresses issues from across multiple disciplines.

 Admission criteria for Australian and New Zealand students